Jast38/CTFWriteups/Nahamcon21/Typewriter/README.md

 By using the **pstree** command, we get the above list of running processes and their parent processes..
-What immediatley stands out is one of the last processes running was **WINWORD.EXE** which is Microsoft Word having the PID 2760.
+What immediatley stands out is one of the last processes running was **WINWORD.EXE** which is, Microsoft Word, having the PID 2760.
 As this was one of the last processes running, the probability of finding the flag there was pretty high.
-But as processes can hide themselves while running, I issued one last command to search for possibly hidden processes.
+But as processes can hide themselves while running, we issue another command to search for possibly hidden processes.

 ```